 Symptoms of Canine Hereditary Deafness

 The most common symptom of canine hereditary deafness is a complete lack of response to sound.
-This can be difficult to detect in puppies, because they may not yet have developed the ability to hear.
+This can be difficult to detect in puppies, because they might not yet have developed the ability to hear.
 Other signs that may indicate deafness include:

 - Unresponsiveness to verbal commands or hand signals